the art of Melinda Eliza

 Where is your studio located?

-How can interested collectors learn more about your art or begin the commission process?
+How can interested collectors learn more about your art?

-- I write a regular blog and send out a monthly newsletter that includes updates on new pieces, information about the divine feminine, and thoughts about living a vibrant, creative life.
-My website also has information on original artwork, limited edition prints, and commissions.
-If you want a peek into my studio, my Instagram account is updated regularly with glimpses of new works in progress.
+I send out a monthly e-mail which includes updates on new pieces, information about the divine feminine, and thoughts about living a vibrant and creative life.
+You can also peek into my studio through my Instagram account.

 - Click here for a selected biography and a list of shows…